 Signs and symptoms

-The one symptom experienced by everyone with fibromyalgia is pain.
-This pain can be described in various ways, such as an ache, a sharp pain, a throbbing or a burning feeling.
-The pain is felt throughout the body and on both sides of the body.
-The pain can move from one part of the body to another.
+Fibromyalgia pain can be described in various ways - such as an ache, a sharp pain, a throbbing, or a burning feeling – and may move from one part of the body to another.
 The amount of pain experienced can vary throughout the day and can also worsen with a change in weather; increase in stress, noise, and activity; and lack of sleep.

-Many people with fibromyalgia experience sleep problems.
-There are a number of stages of normal sleep ranging from light to deep sleep.
+Many people with fibromyalgia also experience sleep problems.
 It seems that people with fibromyalgia often lack the deep restorative stages of sleep and often wake feeling unrefreshed.
-Over half of people with fibromyalgia experience symptoms such as irritability, forgetfulness, lack of concentration, mood changes, anxiety and depression
+Over half of people with fibromyalgia experience symptoms such as irritability, forgetfulness, lack of concentration, mood changes, anxiety, and depression.

 - Migraine and tension headaches